cjiga/aws-certified-cloud-practitioner-new/README.md

 - **Data transfer OUT of the cloud:** Data transfer IN is free

 ## AWS Cloud History
-2002: Internally launched
+2002: Internally launched<br />
 2003: Amazon infrastructure is one of their core strength.
-Idea to market
+Idea to market<br />
-2004: Launched publicly with SQS
+2004: Launched publicly with SQS<br />
-2006: Re-laucnhed publicly with SQS, S3 & EC2
+2006: Re-laucnhed publicly with SQS, S3 & EC2<br />
-2007: Launched in Europe
+2007: Launched in Europe<br />

+## AWS Global Infrastructure
+###AWS Regions
+  **Compliance** With data governance and legal requirements: data never leaves a region without your explicit permission.<br />
+  **Proximity** to customers: Reduced latency.<br />
+  **Available** services within a Region: new services and new features aren't available in every Region.<br />
+  **Pricing**: pricing varis region to region and is transparent in the service pricing page

+###AWS Availability Zones
+- Each region has many availability zones (usually 3, min is 3, max is 6).
+- Each availability zone (AZ) is one or more discrete data centers with redundant power, networking, and connectivity.
+- They're separate from each other, so that thery're isolated from disasters
+- They're connected with high bandwidth, ultra-low latency networking
+###AWS Data Centers
+###AWS Edge Locations/Points of Presence